GilbertZennerDev/GenerateMakefile/README.md

     main()
 ```

+⚙️ The Engine Under the Hood (C++ Power)

+For maximum performance and system independence, this utility is compiled natively from C++!
+Unlike scripts that rely on external interpreters, GenerateMakefile executes external commands (make) using direct Unix system calls (fork(), execvp(), and wait()).
+This guarantees instantaneous, reliable execution and proper process synchronization.
+By using native code, you get a lightweight, blazing-fast utility that works straight out of the box on any Unix-like system, making your compilation process rock-solid and dependency-free.

 ## 🙏 Contribution

 Got ideas for more default targets (like `clean`)?
 Find a bug?
 Pull requests are welcome\!
 Let's make this tool even better\! 💖